-We collect and use the above information and personal data for:
+We collect and use the above information and personal data for HR, employment and administrative purposes including:

 - a.
 Administration of contracts of employment

 - b.
 Payment of salaries

 - c.
 Recruitment and selection

 - d.
 Pensions and associated benefits, appraisal, training and development

 - e.
 Membership of professional bodies

+- f.
+PVG check & SSSC registration

+- g.
+SHR Annual Return